Metaswitch/clearwater-readthedocs/docs/ENUM.md

 -   ENUM processing should only be applied to TEL URIs and SIP URIs that specify that this was dialed by the user.
-Since no SIP UAs that we're aware of provide indicate that the SIP URI was dialed by a user, we assume that any all-numeric (including +) URIs should have ENUM processing applied.
+Since no SIP UAs that we're aware of indicate that the SIP URI was dialed by a user, we assume that any all-numeric (including +) URIs should have ENUM processing applied.
 -   RFC 3761 section 2.4 says that the ENUM replacement string is